geekbeard/Raspberry-Pi-Heartbeat/README.md

 1. Download a zip from [this page] (http://yuraa.github.io/Raspberry-Pi-Heartbeat/) and unzip to a desired web folder (i.e. /var/www/rpih/)
 2. Open config.php and update `$config["root_dir"]` the with directory you put it in.
 For example, if you put it into /var/www/rpih/: `$config["root_dir"]="/var/www/rpih/"`
-3a.
-Check and install if needed the prerequisites (see above) 3b.
-Run `$ sudo ./install.sh` - this will try to install all missing prerequisites, initialize the database with the first temperature sample and update the crontab with the periodical temperature sampling.
+3. Check and install if needed the prerequisites (see above)  OR
+4. Run `$ sudo ./install.sh` - this will try to install all missing prerequisites, initialize the database with the first temperature sample and update the crontab with the periodical temperature sampling.
 Default is a sample every 5 minutes.
 This can later be changed in `$ sudo crontab -e`

 You can also manually add the cron job to your system/download the packages/clean the database. `$ sudo crontab -e` and add a line at the end of the file: